 A VULNERABLE couple say they fear for their safety after burning paper was deliberately put through their door.

-Anthony and Tina Simpson, who both suffer from disabilities and health problems, were watching television at their home in Cranham Drive, Warndon, Worcester, when a neighbour found flames coming from their letterbox.
+Anthony and Tina Simpson, who both suffer from disabilities and health problems, were watching television at their home in Cranham Drive, Warndon, Worcester, when a neighbour found flames coming

 The lit paper was safely snuffed out and no one was hurt, but police are treating the incident, which happened at about 9.45pm on Monday, as attempted arson.